PROJECT

 To achieve this, Perth NRM has partnered with Southern Cross University on a research project to verify impacts of regenerative agriculture on grain farms.
 By gathering robust scientific data, this project aims to better equip landholders to confidently make evidence-based decisions, while strengthening trust in regenerative agriculture practices more broadly.

-Titled “Regenerative Agriculture: Understanding the Intent, the Practices, the Benefits and Disbenefits,” the project utilises local knowledge and expertise of farmers and other key persons in the region to build understandings of regenerative agriculture, with the intent of working towards a useful definition; to identify adaptive and innovative practices; and to identify indicators and measures, to help drive greater industry sustainability and productivity.
+The project will utilise local knowledge and expertise of farmers and other key persons in the region to build understandings of regenerative agriculture, with the intent of working towards a useful definition; to identify adaptive and innovative practices; and to identify indicators and measures, to help drive greater industry sustainability and productivity.

 Indicators being evaluated for their effectiveness in measuring the impact of regenerative practices include: